robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

         ...
         evaluation_model = RicianEvaluationModel()

-Please note though that the Rician evaluation model is not very stable numerically.

 Most evaluation functions require a standard deviation :math:`\sigma` of the noise of the images in the complex domain.
 This standard deviation is, during analysis, taken from the :ref:`concepts_problem_data_models`.